12th CBSE NCERT Political Science 2 Reasons for Congress Party Dominance in Early Elections

 Explanation

-A The legacy of the national movement.
+A It had inherited the legacy of the national movement.

 Answer